PatrickBaus/SCAN2000/README.md

 - [License](#license)

 ## Introduction
-The design is based on the SCAN2000 PCB made by [George Christidis](https://github.com/macgeorge/SCAN2000STM32).
-It also uses an STM32G0, but the pcb design is done in [KiCAD 8](https://www.kicad.org/) and corrects several problems like incorrect dimensions of the original design and replaces hard to obtain parts like the resistor arrays.
-The advantage of solid state relays over conventional relays is the almost unlimited lifetime and immunitiy to wear.
+The design is the successor of the SCAN2000 STM32 board previously released as [v1.x](https://github.com/PatrickBaus/SCAN2000/tree/1.1.1).
+Instead of an STM32 microcontroller it uses an [iCE40](https://www.latticesemi.com/iCE40) FPGA to emulate the shift registers found on the 10 channel [Model 2000-SCAN](https://download.tek.com/manual/2000SCAN-901-01_F-Jan-2014.pdf) card and is also capable of decoding the protcol used by the 20-channel [Model 2000-SCAN-20](https://download.tek.com/manual/2000-20-901-01C_Jul2003_Instruction.pdf).
+The advantage of the FPGA is that the shift registers are implemented in hardware.
+The protocol spoken by the 10 channnel card requires freezing 24 bits clocked in _before_ the strobe bin is triggered, similar to the positive lookahead assertion of a [regular expression](https://en.wikipedia.org/wiki/Regular_expression).
+This is in stark contrast to typical protocols used by microcontrollers like, for example, [SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface) that uses a [chip select](https://en.wikipedia.org/wiki/Chip_select) control line to announce incoming data arriving _after_ the CS signal.
+A more detailed analysis of the problem can be found in the [doc/serial_protocol](doc/serial_protocol) folder.

 The card was tested in a [Keithley DMM6500](https://www.tek.com/en/products/keithley/digital-multimeter/dmm6500) and a [Keithley Model 2002](https://www.tek.com/en/products/keithley/digital-multimeter/2002-series).
-The latter model is **not** supported by the card, because the serial clock to communicate with the card is clocked at 2 MHz and shared with other devices.
-These other devices do not use an 8-bit aligned protocol.
-The bus must therefore be sampled by the MCU and it is too slow for that.
-For more details, see the [serial_protocol](serial_protocol) folder as it contains a dump of the serial bus of a [Keithley Model 2002](https://www.tek.com/en/products/keithley/digital-multimeter/2002-series).
-The [Keithley Model 2010](https://www.tek.com/en/products/keithley/digital-multimeter/2010-series) and [Keithley Model 2001](https://www.tek.com/en/products/keithley/digital-multimeter/2001-series) were not tested, but they are similar to the [DMM6500](https://www.tek.com/en/products/keithley/digital-multimeter/dmm6500).
-Do report back if you have tested the card in such a model, so that I can tick those checkboxes.
+The [Keithley DMM6500](https://www.tek.com/en/products/keithley/digital-multimeter/dmm6500) supports both the 10 channel [Model 2000-SCAN](https://download.tek.com/manual/2000SCAN-901-01_F-Jan-2014.pdf) and the newer [Model 2000-SCAN-20](https://download.tek.com/manual/2000-20-901-01C_Jul2003_Instruction.pdf).
+The same goes for the [Model 2000](https://www.tek.com/en/products/keithley/digital-multimeter/keithley-2000-series-6-digit-multimeter-scanning) and Model 2000-20.
+The [Model 2002](https://www.tek.com/en/products/keithley/digital-multimeter/2002-series) only supports the older 10 channel cards.

 |DMM|Tested|Note|
 |--|--|--|